Comments in C#: Single Line, Multiline and XML Comments

 Q: What are comments in C#?

-Ans: Comments are used in a program to help the reader understand a portion of code.
-They’re used to make the code more readable as well as provide a formal description of how the code works.
+Ans: Comments are used in a program to help the reader understand a portion of the code.
+They’re used to make the code more readable and provide a formal description of how it works.

 Q: What are the various types of comments in C#?